iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 Prompts may live in code repositories or documents.
 Evaluation logic may live in notebooks or ad hoc scripts.
 Approvals may happen in chat or email.
 Incidents may be tracked in separate delivery tools.
 Evidence is often assembled manually.
 Ownership can be unclear.
 Runtime telemetry may exist, but it is disconnected from release governance.

-That fragmentation creates operational risk.

-The problem is not simply observability.
-The problem is that tests, traces, risks, approvals, incidents, and evidence are rarely connected into a release process that a company can actually defend, audit, and improve.
+That fragmentation creates operational risk because tests, traces, risks, approvals, incidents, and evidence are rarely connected into a release process that a company can clearly defend, audit, and improve.

 This is the gap I am trying to close with **AI & Workflow Assurance OS**.